Macaulay Honors College

 CSI students are involved in many areas of research, including in wireless technology, breast cancer, autism, early childhood development, and public finance.
 For a more on research and awards, click here or check out the exciting list of recent topics click here.

-I am a chemistry major student who is also an undergraduate research assistant to Dr. Ralf Peetz; his laboratory focuses on polymers that fluoresce.
+I am a chemistry major student who is also an undergraduate research assistant to Dr. Ralf Peetz; his laboratory focuses on fluorescent polymers.
 These have potential applications in the fields of consumer electronics and solar technology.
-We formed these polymers from monomers that were made from scratch.
-Some processes used in purifying the compounds include column chromatography and recrystallization.
-In order to confirm the final products needed were formed, we used GPC, NMR, infrared, UV/Vis spectroscopy and fluorescence spectroscopy.
-Additionally, we observed their physical properties.
-By working in this lab I was able to learn how to work in a professional environment and how to apply what I learned in class to real-life experiences.
-Outside of the lab, I tutor first-year Macaulay students in honors chemistry.
+In addition, I had the opportunity to participate in the CUNY UNICEF challenge with other CUNY students and Dr. Alan Lyons, to identify alternatives of purifying water in developing nations.
+By working in these labs, I was able to learn how to work in a professional environment and how to apply what I learned in class to real-life experiences.

 Christina Vicidomini, Psychology Major